Search for Precessing Binary Black Holes in Advanced LIGO's Third Observing Run using Harmonic Decomposition: Introduction

 The decomposition of any precessing signal into multiple harmonics offers a promising path to perform precessing searches \cite{Fairhurst:2019vut}.
 Related formalisms for single-spin binaries were introduced earlier in \cite{Lundgren:2013jla, OShaughnessy:2015xjs}.
 As recently demonstrated in \cite{Harry:2025eqk}, the harmonic precessing search for NSBH systems requires $3\times$ fewer templates than brute-force approaches, and is up to $100\%$ more sensitive than an equivalent aligned-spin search.
 In this work, we use an improved implementation of the same harmonic decomposition technique to perform a full-scale search for highly precessing BBH systems.
 We introduce a new technique that substantially reduces the number of filters required for the harmonic search.
 With this method, we achieve a fivefold reduction in filters compared to the previous search for highly precessing BBHs \cite{Schmidt:2024hac}, while simultaneously achieving significantly improved fitting factors across the template bank.

 In this work we search using publicly available data from the Advanced LIGO detectors during their third observing run \cite{KAGRA:2023pio}.
 We choose the same parameter space as the most recent search for precessing BBHs \cite{Schmidt:2024hac} Our search region covers as shown in Figure \ref{fig:past-searches} : detector frame component masses $m_1^{\text{det}} \in [15, 70] M_{\odot}$, $m_2^{\text{det}} \in [3, 10] M_{\odot}$ with a cutoff on mass-ratio $q = m_1^{\text{det}}/m_2^{\text{det}} \in [5, 12]$.
 We did not find any new significant events and recover $29$ events that were previously reported in the latest GWTC-4 catalog \cite{LIGOScientific:2025pvj}.
-Our precessing search combined with an equivalent search is up to $28\%$ more sensitive than an aligned-spin only search and requires $5\times$ fewer filters than a previous precessing search in the same region.
+Our precessing search combined with an equivalent aligned-spin search in the same mass region, achieves up to $28\%$ higher sensitivity compared to an aligned-spin only search, while using $5\times$ fewer filters than a previous precessing search in the same region.